 Three years' news in the same blog message, three things to tell you, and three new Members...???
 Hello, hello, hello...?

-(t)Witterings from the Choir's Webmaster, but it's normally about what we are or have been up to, something nice about someone we have sung with, or a gracious reply to your own wonderful comments.
+(t)Witterings from the Choir's Webmaster, The Phoenix, but it's normally about what we are going to be or have been up to, something nice about someone we have sung with, or a gracious reply to one of your own wonderful comments.